opensourcez/zeeks/README.md

 # ZEEKS
 A tool for searching for keywords, regexp and more inside of large directories.
 This tool is still a work in progress and anyone that wants to contribue can fork and PR.

+## Big shoutout to Niels who made Yar, wich is where we got most of the regxp rules https://github.com/nielsing/yar

 ## Slow mode
 This tool has the ability to slowly walk directories in order not to spike network traffic on network mounted volumes.
 This option is meant to enabled a stealth sreach.